mahamayashen/Hanon-Practice/coding60days/Day 2 Array II.md

         return ans if ans <= len(nums) else 0
 ```
-Here, I set `ans` to a value larger than any possible valid subarray length (`float('inf')` also works).This ganrantees the first valid subarray found will be smaller than the initial value, so the `min()` function will correctly update it.
+Here, I set `ans` to a value larger than any possible valid subarray length (`float('inf')` also works).This guarantees the first valid subarray found will be smaller than the initial value, so the `min()` function will correctly update it.
 Using a sliding window, **I move the right pointer to expand the window and the left pointer to contract it**, always keeping track of the smallest window whose sum meets or exceeds the target.

 ## [59.
 Spiral Matrix II](https://leetcode.com/problems/spiral-matrix-ii/)
 ```python